Frequently Asked Questions¶

 By default we filter the neoepitopes on their binding score.
-If bam-readcount files and/or cufflinks files are provided we also filter on the depth, VAF, and FPKM.
+If readcount and/or expression annotations are available in the VCF we also filter on the depth, VAF, and FPKM.
 In addition, candidates where the mutant epitope sequence is the same as the wildtype epitope sequence will also be filtered out.

 How can I see all of the candidate epitopes without any filters applied?

 <sample_name>.all_epitopes.tsv will contain all of the epitopes predicted

 Why have some of my epitopes been filtered out even though the Best MT Score is below 500?

 By default, the binding filter will be applied to the

 Median MT Score